HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md

         | ------------------------------------- | ---------------- |
         | buildgroupsfor                        | &lt;IDP_NAME&gt; |

+        !!!note
-    1. For the vallue enter the list of supported Identity Providers that you want to build groups for; for example: `testgroup`, `Group1`, `Keycloak`.
+            &lt;IDP_NAME&gt; can be replaced with the list of supported Identity Providers that you want to build groups for; for example: `testgroup`, `Group1`, `Keycloak`.
 The items in the list must be separated by a space.
 The Identity Providers are case-sensitive and must match what you entered for the `idp.providerlist` and `openid.servicenames` parameters.

-    2. Click **OK** and  **Save** to save the changes in the master configuration.
+    1. Click **OK** and  **Save** to save the changes in the master configuration.

-1. In the ISC navigate, go to **Resources > Resource Environment > Resource Environment Providers**.
+4. In the ISC navigate, go to **Resources > Resource Environment > Resource Environment Providers**.
 Search for **WP PumaStoreService** and then click **Custom properties**:

     1. Set the following properties: